-A brief description of the different kinds of receipts and reasons for changes between the estimated receipts for 2018/19 and the MTEF years should be included.
-Provinces should provide an explanation in instances where own receipt items experience a negative real growth between financial years and indicate any once-off receipt items that need to be considered in the analysis of revenue trends.
+A brief description of the different kinds of receipts and reasons for changes between the estimated receipts for 2020/21 and the outer years of the MTEF should be included.
+Provinces should provide an explanation in instances where own receipt items experience a negative real growth between financial years and indicate any once-off receipt items that need to be considered in the analysis revenue trends.